Woodlands (WA), WA

 Where is Woodlands (WA)?

-Woodlands (WA) is a suburb of Western Australia, Australia.
+Woodlands (WA) is a suburb of Western Australia, Australia, in the Stirling local government area.

 What is the population of Woodlands (WA)?